FireworksProject/corkboard-blog/content/google-search-trends-to-research-for-business.md

 </figcaption>
 </figure>

-Well gol dang.
+Well gawl dang.
 The term "start a business" (red) matches in frequency surprisingly closely to "google website" (blue).
 I guess we probably shouldn't be surprised by that.